Introduction to Old Markham & Markham Village

 These two communities are adjacent to each other.
 The north and south boundaries are 16th Avenue and Highway 7 (although Markham Village does extend a little further south toward the rouge river on the east side of Markham road.
 The east boundary of Markham Village is Ninth Line and the west boundary of Old Markham Village is along the creek that runs parallel with Main Street until it reaches Bullock and then runs straight up west of Peter Street to 16th Avenue.
 The dividing line between the two communities runs along another creek that runs parallel to Paramount Road and Elm Street down to Highway 7.

-History of of Old Markham & Markham Village
+History of Old Markham & Markham Village

 Old Markham is the historic centre of Markham.
 64 families of Mennonites from Upstate New York led by William Berczy settled here in 1794 and began farming the land and developing industry around the saw and grist mills.
 This community was known as Reesorville for a while after a prominent mill owner Joseph Reesor.
 Over the years other groups moved to the area and industry grew.
 When the first post office was opened in 1828 the name was changed to Markham.
 The area has known unrest in the Mackenzie Rebellion of 1837 with tensions between reformers and the family compact.
 Captain John Button raised armed troops of militia to end the violence.
 Markham was a divided region during this time.

 Homes in these communities vary greatly from historic century homes to brand new-builds.
-Most homes are built on large lots with no sidewalks on tree-lined streets which give a very country feel to the area.
+Most homes are built on large lots with no sidewalks on tree-lined streets which gives a very country feel to the area.
 The majority of the homes are mid-century back splits, side splits or ranch bungalows.
 Many of the homeowners in the area have remodelled their homes over the years as opposed to moving out.
-The houses that are being sold are being re-built and transformed into much larger homes.
+The houses that are being sold are being rebuilt and transformed into much larger homes.

 Transport & Commuting